-- 6.1 Although not strictly counted as investments, since no money has exchanged hands yet, loan commitments and financial guarantees carry similar risks to the Authority and are included here for completeness. - 6.2 The Authority has committed to make up to £1.5m of loans to its subsidiary, Equinox Property Holdings but further loans could be committed with in the year to the other subsidiary, Equinox Enterprises Limited if approval is granted by the Council.
+- 6.1 Although not strictly counted as investments, since no money has exchanged hands yet, loan commitments and financial guarantees carry similar risks to the Authority and are included here for completeness. - 6.2 The Authority has committed to make up to £10.5m of loans to its subsidiaries Equinox Enterprises Limited (£7.5m approved by Council 21/07/22) & Equinox Property Holdings (£3m approved by Council 23/06/22).
+These loans will be drawn down over the next three financial years in line with the companies' business plans.
 The Council does not have any financial guarantees, nor does it intend to make any.